friendica/red/doc/Plugins.md

 If you wish to make changes to the calling data, you must declare them as reference variables (with '&') during function declaration.

-$a is the Friendika 'App' class - which contains a wealth of information about the current state of Friendika, such as which module has been called, configuration info, the page contents at the point the hook was invoked, profile and user information, etc. It is recommeded you call this '$a' to match its usage elsewhere.
+$a is the Friendica 'App' class - which contains a wealth of information about the current state of Friendica, such as which module has been called, configuration info, the page contents at the point the hook was invoked, profile and user information, etc. It is recommeded you call this '$a' to match its usage elsewhere.